maritvanderloos/portfolio/src/projects/illustrations/bang-project/description.md

 ---
-title: Bang in het donker
+title: Bang in het donker (Afraid of the dark)
 year: 2023
 ---